 Well, either that or series creator Kouta Hirano knows how to add the right sort of flare to the design.
 The visuals for this show were outstanding.
-And to think, they would eventually be outdone by Hellsing Unlimited (a review that will be coming out for 2021’s Pre-Blog Month 5).
+And to think, they would eventually be outdone by Hellsing Unlimited.
 I don’t think I have ever seen a show that was as exciting as it was unnervingly creepy as this one was.

 Aside from the art style, which – and I have to emphasize this – allowed for some truly excellent fight sequences, the thing that allowed Hellsing to become a classic was its characters.